 Under IAEA the personal representative is granted full authority or limited authority.

 - Full authority means that prior court approval is not required.
 This is important when the representative needs to sell the property.

 - Limited authority means there is no authority to sell real property without court supervision.

-They design the Probate Process and Laws to Protect Estates Assets
+The Probate Process and Laws are designed to Protect Estates Assets

-If disputes arise the court steps in to resolve disputes and decide based upon the facts presented to the probate court.
+If disputes arise the court steps in to resolve disputes and decide based on the facts presented to the probate court.

 Hiring a Real Estate Agent to Sell Property

-When an executor needs to sell the property, which is likely the most valuable estate asset, it is important to uphold their fiduciary duties, which means a legal responsibility that involves a high standard of care to manage the property for deceased persons.
+When an executor needs to sell a probate home, which is likely the most valuable estate asset, it is important to uphold their fiduciary duties, which means a legal responsibility that involves a high standard of care to manage the property for deceased persons.

 It only makes sense then that the executor hires an experienced Certified Probate Real Estate Specialist who understands the executor’s duties and the probate process.